 Please note, this event will be filmed and photographed.*

-*The film and photos from the event will be included in a delegate resource pack and will also be used in the promotion of future events.
-Should you wish not to be filmed or photographed, on the day of the event please notify staff at the registration desk and we will observe you request.
+*The film and photos from the event will be included in a delegate resource pack and will also be used in the promotion of future events and by the RIBA for communications purposes.
+Should you wish not to be filmed or photographed, please notify staff at the registration desk and we will observe you request.